Uçhisar: Attractions

 Uçhisar is dominated by a 60-metre-high 'castle' which is actually a rock formation visible over a wide distance.
-Uçhisar Kalesi (Uçhisar Castle) is crisscrossed by numerous underground passageways and rooms, which are now mostly blocked or impassable but which served as residential areas and, perhaps, cloisters in Byzantine times.
-Perhaps around 1,000 people once lived in the castle although it is no longer inhabited today.
+Uçhisar Kalesi (Uçhisar Castle) is crisscrossed by numerous underground passageways and rooms, which are now mostly blocked or impassable.
+They served as residential areas and, perhaps, cloisters in Byzantine times.
+Perhaps around 1,000 people once lived in the castle.
+It is no longer inhabited today.
 It is open to the public and offers fine views from its summit.

-Many fairy chimneys can be seen in and around Uçhisar, One of them houses a Jandarma (police) post.
+Many fairy chimneys can be seen in and around Uçhisar.
+One of them houses a Jandarma (police) post.

-The only rock-cut church inside Uçhisar is the sixth-century Church of St Basil which is inside a rock cone and not very easy to access.
+A rock-cut church inside Uçhisar is the sixth-century Church of St Basil which is inside a rock cone and not very easy to access.

 The old village is full of lovely old stone houses, some of them with fine carvings on their facades.
-Many of them have been converted into hotels since 2000.
+Since 2000, many of them have been converted into hotels.

 In the centre of the town a tunnel extends for about 100 metres below some of the houses.
-It was cut out of tuff (a type of rock) in earlier times and probably served as a link from the castle-fortress to the outside world and as a way of protecting their water supply.
+It was cut out of tuff, a type of rock, in earlier times.
+The tunnel probably served as a link from the castle-fortress to the outside world and as a way of protecting their water supply.

 The Pigeon Valley (Güverçinlik Vadisi) runs between Uçhisar and neighbouring Göreme, a walk of around two hours.
-Over the course of the years, many pigeon-houses were carved into the sides of the valley.
+Over the years, many pigeon-houses were carved into the sides of the valley.
 Inside were many niches where pigeons could roost.
 Pigeon guano was widely used as a fertiliser into the 1970s.
 Pigeon droppings were also used to enhance the colours of the frescoes in the cave churches.